Pukabyte/alfred/README.md

    - Deletes all files that are not currently symlinked

 2. **Symlink Monitoring**:
-   - Watches a specified directory for symlink changes
+   - Watches specified directories for symlink changes
    - Tracks all symlinks and their target files in a SQLite database
    - Maintains a reference count for each target file
+   - Real-time updates through web interface

 3. **Event Handling**:
    - **Created**: When a new symlink is created, it's added to the database